samian96/COMP001A.Biography/README.md

 The purpose of this project is to showcase some of the skills I have learned in our COMP001A class so far.
 As well as write a small biography, and to ensure our webpage has a clean layout.
+The purpose of this read me is to give an overview of the information about this html and css document, as well as the author of it.